 Co alarm sounding at shohoa home after wood stove use, Shohola PA

-Carbon monoxide alarm sounded at a Shohola home after a resident added wood to their stove.
+According to the dispatch call, carbon monoxide alarm sounded at a Shohola home after a resident added wood to their stove.
 The resident evacuated safely and no one was injured.

 Audio|Heard on: Pike County and Lackawaxen Fire and EMS